 Filing a Pharmacy Error Lawsuit

 When pharmacy errors lead to harm, the patient may have the right to bring a pharmacy error lawsuit seeking compensation.
 Pharmacists may liable for malpractice if they dispense the wrong drug, the incorrect dosage or fail to recognize a contraindication with other medicines the patient is taking.
-A lawsuit can be used to recover for both economic and noneconomic losses.
+A lawsuit can be used to recover for both economic and noneconomic losses, don’t hesitate speak with an experienced personal injury lawyer today.

 Jim Holliday has recovered millions of dollars for his clients in restitution for their injuries.